SwapnikKatkoori/sleeper-ff-bot/README.md

 <p>
 </p>

 A GroupMe/Slack/Discord Bot for Sleeper fantasy leagues.
-Still a WIP.
+It sends messages on the schedule below.

 ## Current Schedule
 - Thursday: